-(b) Within three business days after receiving information from the One-Call center regarding a planned excavation or demolition, an underground facility operator shall do either of the following:
+(d) Within three business days after receiving information from the System operator regarding a planned excavation or demolition, an operator shall provide an electronic positive response to the System operator and do either of the following:

-1. If the underground facility operator owns, operates or controls any underground facilities on the site, the underground facility operator shall mark out the site as required under N.J.A.C.
-14:2-5, except if a facility is exempt from markout requirements under N.J.A.C.
-14:2-4.1(b) or (c).
-If an underground facility operator does not own or operate a facility, but controls it, the operator is responsible for compliance with this paragraph; or
+1. If the operator owns, operates, or controls the operation of any underground facilities on the site, the operator shall mark out the site as required pursuant to N.J.A.C.
+14:2-5, except if a facility is exempt from markout requirements pursuant to N.J.A.C.
+14:2-4.1(b) or (c); or

-2. If the underground facility operator does not own, operate or control any underground facilities on the site, the underground facility operator shall make a reasonable effort to notify the excavator of that fact.
+2. If the operator does not own, operate, or control the operation of any underground facilities on the site, the operator shall notify the excavator of that fact.